 Industry Concentration Policy.
-The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to the same extent that the Index is concentrated.
+The Fund will concentrate its investments (i.e., hold 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Index is concentrated.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by U.S. government securities, and tax-exempt securities of state or municipal governments and their political subdivisions are not considered to be issued by members of any industry.
-The degree to which components of the Index represent certain sectors or industries may change over time.
+As of December 31, 2023,, the Fund is not concentrated in any industry.